Skip to main content ↓

 Narrow it down to just a few key metrics

-Once you’ve chosen your KPIs, you’ll need to create a solid system for tracking and reporting on them.
+Once you’ve chosen your KPIs, you’ll need to create a solid tracking and reporting system.
 These tips will help you keep track of your KPIs.

 Identify who will track each KPI